solon-aguiar/solon-aguiar.github.io/about.md

 I currently live in Seattle, Washington, USA and always looking for a new place to explore.

 Everything shared here are my personal views and don't represet opinions of anyone else but me.
+For the list and links of my public talks, head to [Talks](/talks/).

 ![About me](/assets/images/aboutMe.gif)